nicholasgaubatz/nicholasgaubatz.github.io/research/auburn-reu.markdown

 permalink: /research/auburn-reu
 ---

-My REU at Auburn University in 2021 was the most formative experience in my mathematics education.
+My REU at Auburn University in 2021 was the most formative experience in my undergraduate mathematics education outside of my coursework.

 My goal is to outline my experience in this program.
 I remember applying to REUs throughout my undergraduate career, and I would have really benefitted from a rundown on what to expect.
 Of course, every REU is unique, but this was my experience.